-#3 Steel Shot Explained
+#3 Steel Shot Ammo: #3 Steel Shot Explained

-Like any shotgun ammo the #3 steel shot will definitely put a stop to an intruder in typical confrontation ranges.
-Across a room, down a hallway and across the yard will all hit their mark as long as you know your weapon and have put in some time at the range patterning and trying targets at a variety of ranges.
-Steel is a popular option because it is less likely to blow through your neighbor’s home if you live in an apartment or close housing.
+Like any shotgun ammo, the #3 steel shot will definitely put a stop to an intruder in typical confrontation ranges.
+Across a room, down a hallway and across the yard will all hit their mark – as long as you know your weapon and have spent time patterning and target shooting.
+Steel is a popular option, as it is less likely to blow through your neighbor’s home if you live in an apartment or close housing.
 However, keep in mind that a wall will not stop this type of ammo.
 Set up a few chunks of old drywall to test the penetration in a fun and fairly accurate way (without the studs and wires, of course).